Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 17. display all the lines in the file /etc/passwd not containing the pattern "bin" Task 18. display all lines of the file /etc/ssh/sshd_config starting with a letter Task 19. replace A and C from input to Z and e respectively
+Task 17. display all the lines in the file /etc/passwd not containing the pattern "bin" Task 18. display all lines of the file /etc/ssh/sshd_config starting with a letter Task 19. replace A and C from input to Z and e respectively Task 20. removes all letters c and C from input